 The Accessibility Services staff collaborate with disabled students to determine appropriate accommodations and supports.
-Sign language interpreting, books in alternate format, testing accommodations, check-in appointments, and assistive technology are some of the accommodations and supports provided.
+Sign language interpreting, books in alternate format, testing accommodations, checkin appointments, and assistive technology are some of the accommodations and supports provided.

 The office is also a resource for campus visitors with disabilities.
-RRCC has an ADA Committee that focuses on ensuring the accessibility of the campus, programs and services.
+Visitors should contact Accessibility Services if accommodations are needed to access the campus, programs and services.

-Information: 303-914-6733 or www.rrcc.edu/accessibility-services
+Information: access@rrcc.edu, 303-914-6733 or www.rrcc.edu/accessibility-services